Record rainfall takes Palouse by storm

-A waterlogged Palouse is recovering from the aftermath of widespread flooding this weekend.
+A waterlogged Palouse is recovering from the aftermath of widespread flooding over the weekend.

-Sunday’s record-breaking rains and warm temperatures placed pressure on town and rural road systems.
+Sunday’s record-breaking rains and warm temperatures placed pressure on towns and rural road systems.
 Multiple roadways were closed from washouts, mudslides and rockslides across the region.

 The Whitman County Commissioners responded to the flooding by declaring a state of emergency Monday morning.
-Whitman County Public Works Director Mark Storey estimates around half to $1 million in damages countywide.
+Whitman County Public Works Director Mark Storey estimates around between $500,000 and $1 million in damages countywide.

 “We’re still assessing the damage,” Storey said.
 “The Palouse was underwater all weekend.”